evaherbst/MyoGenerator/README.md

 :video_camera: A video tutorial can be found on [Dryad](doi.org/10.5061/dryad.qjq2bvqk2).

+## Note about Release 1.1
+Release 1.1 fixes a small bug.
+Previously, updating muscle volumes also reformatted data and removed "vector" string for centroids.
+However, this caused an error when recalculating muscle volumes if "vector" was already removed.
+Release 1.1 fixes this.

+##

 ## Output of Add-On
 - muscle volume mesh, origin area, insertion area, origin boundary loop, insertion boundary loop
 - .csv file with all of the muscle metrics (name, origin area, insertion area, origin centroid, insertion centroid, linear length, muscle length, muscle volume).
 Linear length is calculated as the Euclidean distance between origin and insertion centroids, muscle length is calculated as the length of the curve of the Blender muscle (sum of edge lengths constituting the curve).
 Headers are included, and multiple muscles are written to the same file as rows.
 - The add-on automatically organizes your muscle components (attachment areas and volume) under an empty whose name is equal to the muscle name.

+## Note about Release 1.1
+Release 1.1 fixes a small bug.
+Previously, updating muscle volumes also reformatted data and removed "vector" string for centroids.
+However, this caused an error when recalculating muscle volumes if "vector" was already removed.
+Release 1.1 fixes this.

+##

 ## Notes for User
 - Start with a new Blender file, and import your bone meshes.